shindozk/Kojioka/README.md

 #### How it works:

-1. Attempts YouTube download via RapidAPI.
+1. Attempts YouTube download via yt-dlp with cookies.
 2. Falls back to SoundCloud if needed.
 3. Tracks are cached with:

-   * 1 minute initial inactivity timeout.
+   * 5 minutes initial inactivity timeout.
    * 4-hour general lifespan (renewed on access).
    * 15-minute re-inactivity timeout on access.